 The following morning all his fellow workers were assembled to hear of the lads quest.
 The old man sensing some sport could contain himself no longer, “well, an’ ‘ow much coin did the nice faeries give ee,” he gloated.
 The shepherd started to snigger, “bet t’was a passel, a passel of ol’ crams,” he jeered.
 “All ee got waz some achey feet,” the ploughman exclaimed.
 The young labourer smiled sweetly and slowly replied, “well if ee mus’ knaw, I went to the pool, staid ’til midnight an’ then all at wance I found this in me ‘and,” he opened his purse and showed them the shiny gold sovereign.
 Mouths were agape, feet were shuffling and the silence was deafening.
 The ploughman snorted and stomped off to the stables, the shepherd just scowled and whistled his dog and the old man had secretly decided to go up to Duck’s Pool that very night.

-The huge boulder carries a bronze plaque indicating that it is a memorial to the famous Dartmoor writer - William Crossing.
-The plaque was placed on the rock in 1938 by Dr J. W. Malim, H. T. Franks and members of the old walking club, Dobson's Moormen.
-In 1997 six dozen or so walkers made the trek out to Duck's Pool on the afternoon of 14th November to celebrate the 150th birthday of Dartmoor’s most famous author.
+As can be seen above the bronze plaque was indeed placed above the boulder beneath which lies the postbox.
+In 1997 six dozen or so walkers made the trek out to Duck’s Pool on the afternoon of 14th November to celebrate the 150th birthday of Dartmoor’s most famous author.